apriltuesday/eva-opentargets/docs/build.md

 ### Non-root installation
 This is the only way which will work on the `ebi-cli` cluster.
-It is also useful if you need to have more than one minor version installed, e. g.
-Python 3.5.0 and 3.5.6, simultaneously.
+It is also useful if you need to have more than one minor version installed simultaneously, e. g.
+Python 3.5.0 and 3.5.6.

 You can optionally add `--enable-optimizations` flag to `./configure` call (as in the root installation way), but note that it will significantly slow down the build because the cluster is using NFS, and the build may take up to a